Workout Splits Pros and Cons: Full Body vs Upper/Lower vs PPL by Schedule

-Compare workout splits pros and cons by training days, recovery, and goal.
+Compare workout splits pros and cons by training days, recovery, missed-workout resilience, and app fit.
 See when full body, upper/lower, PPL, hybrid, and Arnold fit best.

-Quick answer: if you are comparing workout splits, full body usually works best for 2-3 days per week, upper/lower for 4 days, and push pull legs (PPL) for 5-6.
-The best workout split is the one you can recover from and repeat long enough to progress.
+Quick answer: if you are comparing workout splits pros and cons, full body usually works best for 2-3 days per week, upper/lower for 4 days, and push pull legs (PPL) for 5-6.
+The best split is the one you can recover from, repeat long enough to progress, and still handle when a real week gets messy.

 If you want to turn the comparison into a real plan, start with the workout split generator, the workout planner app guide, and the push/pull/legs overview.